Pricing

 When evaluating placement opportunities, ask:

-If the answer is no to any of these, the placement likely will not move the needle.
+If the answer is no to any of these, the placement likely won’t move the needle.

 Build relationships, not transactions